![]() |

 Please Don't Make Fun.

 Promise that you won't laugh, okay?
-Or laugh with me not at me?
+Or that you'll laugh with me not at me?

 Because here's the thing.
 I.CANNOT.MAKE.JELLO.
 Jello!